-185. The Office of the Prosecutor is still investigating in Uganda and the Democratic Republic of the Congo.
-It has recently received a referral from the United Nations Security Council (UNSC)

-186. The referral from the Security Council has specifically urged ICC cooperation with the African Union.
+- 185. The Office of the Prosecutor is still investigating in Uganda and the Democratic Republic of the Congo.
+It has recently received a referral from the United Nations Security Council (UNSC) and has now opened investigations in the Darfur region of Sudan.
+There is the need for travel to these and neighbouring countries for the purposes of meeting with the authorities at the highest level in order to facilitate contact and cooperation in the investigations and prosecutions. - 186.
+The referral from the Security Council has specifically urged ICC cooperation with the African Union.
 Initial contact and further cooperation is being facilitated by the Deputy Prosecutor (Prosecutions).
 It is also foreseen that the Deputy Prosecutor will travel in order assist the periodic reporting to the Security Council.
 Situation-specific travel amounts to two missions outside Europe (five days) and three missions to the regions of investigation (five days).